African Americans Show How Palestinian

 “As we continue these transnational conversations and interactions, we aim to sharpen our practice of joint struggle against capitalism, colonialism, imperialism, and the various racisms embedded in and around our societies.”

-The trips to Palestine organized by Dream Defenders, a Florida-based movement with a high national profile, have been particularly notable for their far-reaching impact.
+The trips to Palestine organized by Dream Defenders (photo, right), a Florida-based movement with a high national profile, have been particularly notable for their far-reaching impact.
 An Ebony magazine article on their 2016 trip quotes organizer Ahmad Abuznaid: “In the spirit of Malcolm X, Angela Davis, Stokely Carmichael and many others, we thought the connections between the African American leadership of the movement in the US and those on the ground in Palestine needed to be reestablished and fortified.”

 Those fortified connections had a direct influence on one of the biggest developments in the last decade in Black-Palestinian solidarity.

 Movement for Black Lives

-In 2017, the Movement for Black Lives, a coalition of more than 50 organizations that includes Black Lives Matter and Dream Defenders, published their comprehensive policy platform in 2017, “A Vision for Black Lives,” which includes a powerful statement of solidarity with the Palestinian people.
-The Invest-Divest section of the platform has references to Israel as an “apartheid state” and to “the genocide taking place against the Palestinian people.”
+In August, 2016, the Movement for Black Lives, a coalition of more than 50 organizations that includes Black Lives Matter and Dream Defenders, published their comprehensive policy platform, “A Vision for Black Lives,” which has a powerful statement of solidarity with the Palestinian people.
+The Invest-Divest section of their platform includes the briefing paper "Cut Military Expeditures" with references to Israel as an “apartheid state” and to “the genocide taking place against the Palestinian people.”

 Those bold declarations had people across the US scrambling to look up the legal definition of “genocide” to see if M4BL was on solid ground in using that term.
 Turns out they were, according to the Rome Statue of the International Criminal Court.